30 Essential Travel Packing Hacks I Swear By After Years of Traveling

 This is such an underrated luggage packing hack.

 I always pack heavier items near the wheel side of my suitcase, basically the bottom when the bag is standing upright.
-It helps balance the weight and prevents the suitcase from tipping over randomly while you’re rolling it through airports or hotels.
+It’s a simple trick that helps you pack your suitcase efficiently and keeps everything balanced.

 22. Mark Your Suitcase So You Don’t Play “Guess the Bag” at Baggage Claim